-Relaxing in a cosy room on a cold winter day, with a cup of hot coffee and a good book to keep you company.
+Relaxing in a cozy room on a cold winter day, with a cup of hot coffee and a good book to keep you company.
 Now that is my idea of time well spent.
 But, what kind of photographs can get me longing to spend time like that?

 Interiors of houses and buildings can covey a slew of feelings, just by the way they are photographed.
 A simple room can be an uninviting and cold place or a warm and welcoming one.
 It all depends on how the interiors are photographed.
-Natural light photographs can add a touch of openness whereas indoor photographs with warm lights can give a cosy feeling in a cold winter night.
+Natural light photographs can add a touch of openness whereas indoor photographs with warm lights can give a cozy feeling on a cold winter night.

 (An attic bedroom – Captured with a 25mm lens at f/11, ISO 100, mounted on a tripod)

 A modest wideangle is the minimum that is required for most interiors photography in houses.
 Wideangle lenses tend to give a sense of space due to the perspective (Perspective).
 For large buildings or spacious interiors, a normal lens will also do.